 The common denominator, and lowest hanging fruit, for those who passively imagine liberty to be a favorable notion is the idea that ‘taxation is theft.’
 That statement may be true in the most general contexts, but a more detailed reality reveals that those who benefit from public religion are the thieves.
 Civil slaves are entitled to civil infrastructure, which is fueled by taxation.
 Bureaucratic policies and figureheads could not exist without salaries fueled by taxation.
 Benefits and services like welfare, healthcare, unemployment benefits, social security, military, police, firefighters, public education, subsidized corporations, all cannot exist apart from taxation.
 Stealing is not always direct.
 Sometimes it is done by governments for our ‘benefit’.
 When we take them up on that offer, we are stealing.
 We give them permission to steal for us through our application while simultaneously giving them license to take from us in order to benefit our neighbor.
 We are under tribute because we have accepted the notion that the ends justify the means and that the needs of the many outweigh the liberties of the individual.
 We are in bondage because we are pragmatists.

 Lying is wrong.
 Again, the Israelites did not need to be liberated from generations after generations of bondage in order to learn that truth.
 However, there were many facets of their civil citizenship in Egypt that they took for granted which would qualify as deception by misrepresenting or concealing the truth.
 For instance, when we change the meaning of words in scripture to shy away from its inherent political injunctions or proscription of yoking with unbelievers in civil citizenship, in order to make our sins and shame more palatable, then we have lied to ourselves.
-When we offer up fiat currency as real wealth, we defraud our neighbor for his goods and services, exchanging ever-inflating debt notes for real equity and tangible means.
-When we say to human civil government with our applications for services, licensing, benefits and political reform: ‘Yes, my neighbor can provide for my greed.
-He can become collateral for my covetousness’, then we are bearing false witness against our neighbor.
+Also, when we offer up fiat currency as real wealth, we defraud our neighbor for his goods and services, exchanging ever-inflating debt notes for real equity produced by our neighbor, exchanging our debt for his blood, sweat, and tears.
+When we say to human civil government with our applications for services, licensing, benefits and political reform: “Yes, my neighbor can provide for my greed.
+He can become collateral for my covetousness“, then we are bearing false witness against our neighbor.
 When we call ourselves God’s people while living in bloodthirsty bondage, claiming to have been baptized into God’s Kingdom while enjoying the citizenship of other kingdoms, committing witchcraft in assuming that mere words and phrases can make us something we are not, then we are bearing false witness, not only to our neighbor, but to ourselves.
 We are careless with the truth, inventing superstitious, heady theology that puffs up, tricking us into believing what we want to be true rather than what is, and our need for repentance along with it.

-The word house here does not mean something akin to ‘domestic structure of brick and mortar’, or ‘hut’, or ‘igloo’ or some other physical domicile.
-It is the same sort of ‘house’ mentioned in the preamble: ‘I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.’
-It is a reference to a man’s dominion and equity.
+The word house here does not mean something akin to “domestic structure of brick and mortar”, or “hut”, or “igloo” or some other physical domicile.
+It is the same sort of “house” mentioned in the preamble: “I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.”
+It is a reference to a man’s dominion and equity: house, including household affairs, persons, property.
 The house and lineage of a patriarch included all of the accumulated property and power of choice that came with it.
-When you, through political pursuit in civil elections or bureaucratic entitlements, are able to determine how your neighbor’s rights and property are distributed, you are telling a man how to use his liberty and property.
+When you, through the political pursuit of democracy in civil elections or bureaucratic entitlements, are able to determine how your neighbor’s rights and property are distributed, you are exercising authority, telling a man how to use his liberty and property.
 That makes them your liberty and property.
 Any benefit received through income tax or property tax, like public education for your children, or funds for food stamps, or social security benefits, or policy execution at the hands of public ‘servants’ are all acquired by coveting your neighbor’s goods.
 When a working man must surrender a part of his labor to human civil government through income tax in order to provide for services you take advantage of, then you have not only coveted the sweat of his brow, but the tools he uses to feed his family.

 The role of Abolitionism, as a vehicle for the Gospel, is to liberate man from the dominion of man.
 In order to do this, it must teach mankind to love Jesus the Christ, who measures that love by an effort to keep his commandments, summed up in loving God (as opposed to the false gods of pagan kingdoms), and loving your neighbor by keeping the weightier matters of the law (as opposed to outsourcing them to idolatrous, human institutions.)
 Obeying these natural laws is not only pleasing to God, keeping you righteous in your generations, but will keep you under the higher liberty, granting you eternal life, preventing you from engaging in the destruction inherited by socialist idolaters and nationalist fornicators.
 Every other contract, compact, covenant, and constitution are in direct competition with this constitution of God because they are deals made with the devil, notarized by false gods.